Maneox/List-IQ/README.md

 - Integrated API documentation
 - Support for automatic updates via URL or API

+## ⚠️ Security Warning

+**This web application must not be exposed to the Internet.**

+It is intended to be deployed **strictly within a trusted local network (LAN)**.
+Due to its intrinsic capabilities—such as executing code or performing system-level operations—**unauthorized access could result in severe security breaches** if appropriate filtering, monitoring, and access control measures are not implemented.

+> 🚫 **No code audit or penetration testing has been performed on this application.**

+By using or deploying this software, you acknowledge and accept full responsibility for any outcomes.
+**The author cannot be held liable for any security incidents or damages resulting from improper usage or exposure to untrusted environments.**

 ## Prerequisites

 - Docker and Docker Compose